Resume

 How to List Language Skills on Your Resume?

 There’s no universal rule for how to list your language skills on a resume.
 It all depends on how relevant they are to the job, how many languages you speak, and how well you express them.
+However, a general guideline to consider is listing languages using the standard reverse chronological resume format.

 Employers care about two things: how well you know the languages and how that benefits their company.
 This needs to be clear and easy to find because recruiters don’t have time to hunt for the details.